Library Instruction: Library Instruction Home

-The mission of the instruction program at the University Libraries is to support the teaching, research and extension mission of the University by teaching information literacy skills in order to promote academic success, personal and professional decision-making, civic participation, and life-long learning.
+The mission of the instruction program at UW Libraries is to support the teaching, research, and extension mission of the University by teaching information literacy skills in order to promote academic success, personal and professional decision-making, civic participation, and lifelong learning.

-The library instruction program at UW Libraries takes a multi-pronged approach to teaching information literacy skills.
+Our library instruction program takes a multi-pronged approach to teaching information literacy skills.
 Librarians:

-meet with classes when students are beginning a research project in order to teach research skills and tools necessary for the class assignment.
-We focus our general library instruction on First-year Seminars and Communication courses in the University Studies program.
-If you are interested, please request a library instruction session.
+- meet with classes during any stage of a research project to teach skills and tools necessary for the assignment.
+We focus our general library instruction on courses in the Communication and First-Year Seminar courses in the University Studies program with significant research projects.

-work with faculty and instructors to develop research assignments, syllabi, and curricula that model best practices in information literacy and critical thinking.
+- partner with faculty and instructors to develop research assignments, syllabi, and curricula that model best practices in information literacy, critical thinking, and related literacies.

-offer a series of library workshops for faculty, graduate students, and other interested researchers.
+- offer a series of research workshops for faculty, graduate students, and other researchers.